-A successful A/B Test activity requires an adequate number of visitors (sample size) to improve your conversion rate, but how do you know how long to run an A/B test?
-This article contains information about Auto-Allocate activities and the Adobe Target Sample Size Calculator to help you ensure that your activity has a sufficient number of visitors to achieve your goals.
+A successful A/B Test activity in Adobe Target requires enough visitors (sample size) to improve your conversion rate.
+How do you know how long to run an A/B test?
+This article contains information about Auto-Allocate activities and the Adobe Target Sample Size Calculator to help you ensure that your activity has enough visitors to achieve your goals.

 It is tempting to stop an activity if one of the offers performs much better or worse than the others in the first few days of the activity.
 However, when the number of observations is low, there is a high likelihood that a positive or negative lift is observed by chance because the conversion rate is averaged over a low number of visitors.
 As the activity collects more data points, the conversion rates converge toward their true long-term values.

 Stopping an activity prematurely is one of the ten significant pitfalls that you might fall prey to when performing A/B testing.
 For more information, see Ten common A/B testing pitfalls and how to avoid them.

 Adobe Target provides tools to help ensure that your activity has a large enough sample size to achieve your conversion goals: Auto-Allocate.